OwenChen2028/flask-chatbot/README.md

 ## Interact with the Chatbot

-Open your web browser and visit `http://localhost:5000` to interact with the ChatGPT integrated Flask application.
+Open your web browser and visit `http://localhost:5000` to interact with the chatbot.